-If the payment was allocated it will have picked up the property code from the invoice(s) it was allocated against.
+If the payment was allocated it will have picked up the property code and landlord code from the invoice(s) it was allocated against.
 If the allocation was made against multiple invoices with different codes the payment will have been split to form one transaction for each code combination.